-Should you be camping alone or in the backcountry, using your GPS, note the exact location (latitude and longitude coordinates) of where the fire is located and immediately head to the Ranger Station.
+Should you be camping alone or in the backcountry, using your GPS unit, note the exact location (latitude and longitude coordinates) of where the location of the fire and immediately head to the Ranger Station.

-Keep children and pets at a safe distance from campfires
+7. Keep children and pets at a safe distance from any campfire

-Instill in them that campfire safety is #1.
+First, teach all of your children about campfire safety.
 Keep everyone in your camping party a safe distance from the campfire.

 If your family wants to make s’mores, I highly recommend using marshmallow roasting sticks with longer handles.
 Always have an adult present to assist the little ones so they don’t get too close or torch their marshmallows.

 Also, use a good quality pie iron to make your pudgie pies.
 Never allow your children to handle pie irons as they get extremely hot and will cause severe burns if touched.

 8. Keep all flammables away from all campfires